paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Sarah Marshall
 type: review
 rating: 5
-location:
+location: Warrington
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Had an eyebrow trim for our Cockapoo today so he could see properly again.
+Great human and dog customer service.
+Highly recommend.
+Thank you